achan-godaddy/aws-profile-selector/README.md

 credential_process = aws-okta-processor authenticate -u USER_ID_GOES_HERE -o godaddy.okta.com -k default -d 7200 --role arn:aws:iam::123456789012:role/THE_ROLE
 ```

+remember in the `aws-okta-processor` command line you can also add the `--application` url to reduce having to choose an application if there are multiple.

 ## Use the 1password cli

 set the environment variable `export USE_ONEPASS_CLI=true`.
 This will use the 1password cli to get the password for the user.